 1. Planning out each conversation in advance

-If there’s a party to attend, a happy hour, a work function, or any other event where there are people involved, I plan out my topics of conversation.
+If there’s a party to attend, a happy hour, or any other event where there are people involved, I plan out my topics of conversation.
 I play out all the scenarios in my head from the hugs I’m going to give, to the handshakes I’m going to extend.
 I think about how to start each conversation and I memorize a bunch of questions to ask.
 For each person I know will be there.
 Should they deviate from my plan, I’m screwed.
-I sometimes role-play the whole conversation back and forth to have an upper hand and prepare myself.
+Sometimes I even role-play the whole conversation back and forth to have the upper hand and prepare myself.

 I cannot explain to you how many times I’ve waved at someone I know from across the room only to have them look perplexed at me.
 Or completely ignore me and keep going with their conversation.
 No big deal, right?
 Hello, social anxiety.
 The adjacent stares.
 The feeling of being seen as a waving weirdo.
 And the total rejection burning straight through my skin, all the way to my racing heart, and down to my sweaty feet.
 Why the hell did I wave?
 It’s not like I want to TALK to this person, so why am I subjecting myself to this?
 Probably safer next time to just walk by without acknowledging them?
 Damn it, I don’t know what’s worse.

-3. Running across the aisles to avoid someone
+3. Running across a store aisle to avoid being seen by someone

-4. Asking someone else to make calls on my behalf
+4. Asking someone else to make phone calls on my behalf

-I have a long to-do list.
-Schedule car maintenance, setup annual physical appointment, figure out why my bill is 2x the amount, and sign up my kid for soccer class.
+Like everyone else, I have a long to-do list.
+Schedule car maintenance, figure out why my heating bill is 2x the regular amount, and sign up my kid for soccer class.
 That’s just for today.
-Tomorrow I have 10 more calls I need to make.
+Tomorrow I have 10 more phone calls I need to make.
 How on Earth am I going to survive ALL these calls?!
 Hey Mom, can you come over and call for me please?
 I know I’m 31 but pleeeeasseeeee??
 There was a time that would have worked beautifully.
 I never had to make a call.
 These days, it sounds more like this… Honeyyyyy, can you call that guy for the car??
 Honeyyyyy, can you call the bank and ask them to refund the transfer fee?
 Honeyyyyy can you please call daycare to let them know we’re coming in late?
 I mean, isn’t that the number one benefit of being married to an extrovert?

 5. Asking a friend to ask someone to take a picture

-I never ever ever ask anyone if they can take a picture.
+I never ever ever ask anyone if they can take a photo.
 Nope.
 I’m not doing it.
-I’d much rather take a selfie, put a timer on, or lose my camera over the edge.
-Most of the time, though, I ask the person I’m with to go ask someone else to take a picture.
+I’d much rather take a selfie, put a timer on, or lose my camera over the edge of a cliff.
+Most of the time, though, I ask the person I’m with to go ask someone else to take the picture.
 I can’t put myself in that position where I have to: